kubarenatioN/kubarenatioN/README.md

 - 👋 Hi, I’m @kubarenatioN (Nick).
-- 👀 I’m interested in Front-end, Mobile Applications.
+- 👀 I’m interested in Frontend and Web3.
-- 🌱 Currently growing in Angular & NextJS web development.
+- 🌱 Currently growing in Web2 development (Angular, React, NextJS) and Web3 (Solidity, dApps).
-- 📫 How to reach me: kbrn.work@gmail.com
+- 📫 How to reach me: kbrn.work@gmail.com | https://www.linkedin.com/in/kubarenation

 <!---
 kubarenatioN/kubarenatioN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.